phanen/bochs-os/README.md

 	$(MAKE) -C bochs-2.6.2 install
 ```

-> other distro can be install in similarly way
+> other distro can install in similarly way